2020 primary takeaways: Joe Biden’s nomination to lose

 It can’t be emphasized enough.
 Black voters are as crucial for picking Democratic nominees as any demographic in the party’s coalition.

 And Sanders just can’t get over the hump.
 It happened again in Mississippi on Tuesday, just like Southern Super Tuesday states last week and South Carolina before that.
-According to AP VoteCast, two-thirds of Mississippi’s Democratic primary voters were African American; three-quarters of them supported Biden.
+According to AP VoteCast, about 70% of Mississippi’s Democratic primary voters were African American; 86% of them supported Biden.

 The reality remains: Sanders has not made enough inroads in that critical Democratic constituency to have a clear path to becoming the nominee.